Digicreon/Arkiv/README.md

 The default usage is `xz`, because a reduced file size means faster file transfers over a network.

-### How to set up Arkiv to be executed at another time than midnight?
+### On daily backups, how to set up Arkiv to be executed at another time than midnight?
 You just have to edit the configuration file of the user's [Cron table](https://en.wikipedia.org/wiki/Cron):
 ```shell
 # crontab -e